swissgeo/doc-guidelines/PYTHON.md

 ## 12. Observability - Metrics

-Opentelementry instrumentation usually allready implement most important metrics.
-However if the service require other metrics, they should be implemented with [Opentelementry Metrics](https://opentelemetry.io/docs/languages/python/instrumentation/#metrics).
+OpenTelemetry instrumentation usually already implements most important metrics.
+However if the service requires other metrics, they should be implemented with [OpenTelemetry Metrics](https://opentelemetry.io/docs/languages/python/instrumentation/#metrics).
 Any new metrics must follow the OTEL [semantic convention](https://opentelemetry.io/docs/specs/semconv/).

 ## 13. Observability - local stack